360macky/case-studies/site/posts/platkey.md

 And only is executed in the `"https://platzi.com/*"` url.

+## Challenges

+Many challenges were faced during the development of PlatKey.
+Some of them were:

-### Safari Version
+### Safari Support

+#### Situation

-Safari is currently the second most used browser in the world.
+Safari is the second most used browser in the world according to <a href="https://gs.statcounter.com/browser-market-share" target="_blank">StatCounter</a>.
 And Safari has a lot of users in Mac OS.
 So I decided to make a version of PlatKey for Safari.

+#### Solution

 The process was straightforward.
-I used the <a href="https://developer.apple.com/documentation/safariservices/safari_web_extensions/converting_a_web_extension_for_safari">Safari Extension Builder</a> to transform the extension.
+I used the <a href="https://developer.apple.com/documentation/safariservices/safari_web_extensions/converting_a_web_extension_for_safari" target="_blank">Safari Extension Builder</a> to transform the extension.

 In Safari, the extension has a different architecture.
 For example, it includes a wizard-like window to configure the extension once it is installed.

 After that, I uploaded the extension to the App Store only for Mac.
-And the extension was approved.
+And the extension was approved by the App Store Team.

 ## License